 10 Reasons You’re Still a Single Gay Man

-After working for more than a decade with hundreds of single gay men who are desperate for a relationship, I’ve often caught myself wondering ‘why is this gay man single?’.
+After working for more than a decade as a gay therapist with hundreds of single gay men who are desperate for a relationship, I have often caught myself wondering ‘why is this man single?’

 You see, many of the gay men I’ve worked with are charming, well-educated, kind, caring, motivated in their careers, take care of their health, have networks of friends, are outgoing and gregarious, have a good sense of humour, and generally enjoy life and people.

 Now, I’m not saying every gay man has all these characteristics, but many of the ones I’ve met in my clinical practice have at least a few of these and many more than a few.
 Which begs the question, if so many gay men are great ‘catches’, what’s getting in the way of them finding a long-term relationship?

 While there can be many reasons why this might be so, I’ve boiled this down to some common themes I’ve seen in my own therapy practice.

 Many gay men fear emotional closeness or intimacy with another man.
 A fear of intimacy is often about not wanting to be in a vulnerable position where you could be hurt by another.

 It’s possible as a gay man you have a painful history that may include discrimination, homophobia, bullying or rejection.
 A common way to respond to these experiences is to cut yourself off from getting too close to anyone to protect yourself from being hurt.

 Fear of emotional closeness makes it difficult for you to develop a connection deeper than a superficial or sexual relationship.

 To overcome your fear of intimacy, ultimately you have to take emotional risks with other men.
 And along with that is the risk you may be hurt.